kunchalavikram1427/TLS_Mastery/README.md

 ```
 openssl genrsa -out domain.key 2048
 ```
-Now we have a key, we need a certificate signing request (CSR).
+Now, we have a key, we need a certificate signing request (CSR).
-Lets start with a csr.conf(CSR Configuration) with the below contents
+Lets start with a `csr.conf`(CSR Configuration) with the below contents
 ```
 cat > csr.conf <<EOF
 [ req ]